| home page 1890s 1900-1920 part 2: 1920s part 2: late 1920s part 1: 1930s

 collecting vintage or antique furnishings via a web-based source -- this period from 1960

+to 1990 is a minefield for reproductions.
 Another change during these years is the desire to re-create a

 historic era either through authentic or reproduction displays.
 When we began this history